pelican-eggs/eggs/steamcmd_servers/pavlov_vr/README.md

 # Pavlov VR
 Pavlov VR is a multiplayer shooter in VR with heavy focus on community features.
 Realistic reloading features and fast paced combat as part of the core experience.
-Play the #1 most popular VR shooter on PC today.

 ## Recommended server settings
 ### Minimum RAM